ustclug/documentations/infrastructure/sshca/README.md

 * Root certificate
 * Host certificate

-Root certificate can only used to issue a host certificate.
+Root certificate can only be used to issue a host certificate.
 Host certificate can be used for authentication on both server side and client side.
 But host certificate cannot issue a new certificate, it is the very difference from x509 certificate.

 Root certificate is stored in [cuihaoleo](https://github.com/cuihaoleo)'s loongson laptop.
 And [knight42](https://github.com/knight42) have another backup.